Last updated on November 3, 2020 at 01:56 pm

 Many newer washing machines have a self-cleaning cycle.
 Check your owner’s manual for recommended regular cleanings, and stick to the schedule.
 Some washers also have filters that need to be drained and cleaned on a regular basis – again, check your owner’s manual for specifics about your model.

-Plymouth Rock Assurance wants to hear your other laundry room maintenance tips — share them in the comments.
+If you don’t feel comfortable with your ability to maintain your machines yourself, call a professional for service.
+Plymouth Rock Assurance wants to hear your other laundry room maintenance tips – please share them in the comments below.